The International Timerbaev Nuclear Debates

 Intern of PIR Center, participant of the first track of the VI International Timerbaev Nuclear Debates

 The event was held in the format of the Oxford-style debates.
-After both teams presented their arguments, Q&A session took place.
+After both teams presented their arguments, a Q&A session took place.
 Participants touched upon the precedent of the transfer of nuclear submarines to a nonnuclear weapons state, the impact of AUKUS on the negotiations on the conclusion of the Fissile Material Cut-off Treaty, the problems of nuclear disarmament, the risks of expanding the trilateral Anglo-Saxon alliance, etc. Both teams successfully implemented the tasks and presented interesting arguments in favor of their positions.

 On April 20, 2023, the second track of the VI International Timerbaev Nuclear Debates took place and was devoted to the question: “Should tactical nuclear weapons be used in a theater of military operations within the framework of regional conflicts?”.
 The 1st-year students of the M.A.
 Program Foreign Policy and Diplomacy of Russia from Russia and Japan took part in the debate.
 The Negative Team was represented by students Lilia Vladimirova and Anatoly Shchekin.
 The team was mentored by Daria Selezneva, a researcher at the Center for International Security at the IMEMO RAS, a graduate of the International Dual Degree M.A.
 Program Global Security, Nuclear Policy, and WMD Nonproliferation (MGIMO University, Middlebury Institute of International Studies at Monterey (MIIS), California, USA, and PIR Center).
 Members of the Affirmative Team were Ekaterina Vaseneva and Darina Sibul.
 The team was prepared by Oleg Krivolapov, a researcher at the Department of Military-Political Studies of the Institute for US and Canadian Studies of the Russian Academy of Sciences, a graduate of the PIR Center’s XX International School on Global Security.